Gbury/mSAT/README.md

 ### Generic SAT/SMT Solver

-A modular implementation of the SMT algorithm can be found in the `Msat.`
+A modular implementation of the SMT algorithm can be found in the `Msat.Solver` module, as a functor which takes three modules :

+  - A log module for debug output

+  - A representation of formulas (which implements the `Formula_intf.S` signature)

+  - A theory (which implements the `Theory_intf.S` signature) to check consistence of assertions.

 ## INSTALLATION